 • Site mapping and crawling tools go beyond basic search

 The catch: Keyword-based search, not semantic — scores 71% on WebWalker vs Exa’s 81%.
-Acquired by Nebius in February 2026, introducing roadmap uncertainty.
+The Nebius acquisition introduces roadmap uncertainty, though the team frames it as increased investment rather than a pivot.
 Free tier credits don’t roll over and expire after 90 days.
 At scale (100K queries), costs reach ~$800/month.

 Best for: RAG pipelines and agent frameworks.
 If you’re building with LangChain or LlamaIndex, Tavily’s native integration removes friction.
 The crawl and extract tools also make it useful for content ingestion workflows.